caiteltd/public/2g/sim-plan-terms.md

-### Locàite SIM Plan conditions
+### Locàite 2g SIM plan conditions

 1. What we mean
    - **We, our or us** – Càite Ltd.
    - **You or your** – the customer whose name appears on the account.
 Agreement – these conditions, the plan and the charges guide and any terms and conditions for any other products and services you choose to take out.
-   - **Charges** – charges for services, as published in our Locàite SIM Plan charges or which we otherwise provide.
+   - **Charges** – charges for services, as published in our Locàite 2g SIM plan charges or which we otherwise provide.
    - **Network** – the electronic communications systems we use to provide the services in the UK.
    - **Services** – the communications service you receive through the network and other services we may provide to you.